 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-The gardener said to the boys, "Do not pluck the flowers".
+"I came home last night", said he.

 ANSWER DOWNLOAD EXAMIANS APP